 TWU is a campus where people are respected, no matter what their position.
 There is a continual quest for quality education, programs, user satisfaction, as well as a quest for excellence in all areas.

-International Student Programmer (Former Employee) – Langley, BC – 25 April 2017
+Student Council ESLI member (Former Employee) – Langley, BC – 18 December 2017

 It was a fine load of work every day.
 Because it is a teacher assistant jod, I only had weekday work.
 I learned how to talk to people from different backgroud in English.
 The hardest part of the job is to communicate with everyone understood.